magit/magit/INSTALL.md

     $ make
     $ sudo make install

-This installs the Emacs lisp libraries and also the prebuild documentation from the tarball.
+This installs the Emacs lisp libraries, as well as the prebuilt documentation from the tarball.
 You may alternatively build the documentation yourself: